 Kate Newton ACR

-Since 1995 Kate has lived and worked in Ceredigion, Wales, practicing as a paper conservator and adviser.
+Since 1995 Kate has lived and worked in Ceredigion, Wales, practicing as a paper conservator and collections care adviser.
 She specialises in conservation assessments and treatments, preventive conservation and care of collections guidance.
-She works from her studio and on site for both private and public collections notably the National Library of Wales, Oriel Ynys Môn, National Trust and most recently Brecknock Museum, The Regimental Museum of The Royal Welsh, Chepstow Museum and National Museum Cardiff.
+She works from her studio and on site for both private and public collections notably the National Library of Wales, Oriel Ynys Môn, National Trust and more recently Brecknock Museum, Regimental Museum of The Royal Welsh, National Museum Cardiff, Monmouthshire Museum Service and Swansea Museums.

 Kate trained in Paper Conservation at Camberwell School of Art and Crafts.
 She then worked as a conservation assistant for the Henry Moore Foundation followed by an apprenticeship in Jane McAusland's paper conservation studio in Suffolk.

 In addition to self-employment she was employed by Monmouthshire Museum Service [2013-16] and the Glynn Vivian Art Gallery, Swansea [2016-19] as Conservation Officer.
-She was awarded accreditation by the Institute of Paper Conservation [IPC] in 2000 and became a Continual Professional Development Review Reader and Professional Accreditation of Conservator Restorers Mentor for the Institute of Conservation [ICON] in 2011.
+She was awarded accreditation by the Institute of Paper Conservation [IPC] in 2000 and became a Continual Professional Development [CPD] Review Reader and Professional Accreditation of Conservator Restorers Mentor for the Institute of Conservation [ICON] in 2011.
+Kate maintains her own CPD, her next review is in 2024.

 We have been working with Kate since 2018 on a selection of our paper objects identified for display within the new galleries at y Gaer, Brecon.